Maediem/adb-remove-builtin-apps/README.md

 #### Bash Script

 1. Download the bash script
-2. Open the directory
+2. Open the directory of the downloaded bash script
-3. Open the terminal
+3. Open the terminal in the directory
 4. Change the permissions: `chmod 700 adb_remove_builtin_apps.sh`
 5. Run the script: `./adb_remove_builtin_apps.sh`